Nousla/LEO1Assignment2/README.md

 Instruction 1 starts both LXC containers.
 Since the IP-addresses are not assigned immediately, the containers are listed until the IP-address is available.
 This is necessary for the port forwarding in instruction 2, where the IP-address is needed to add a new rule to expose the Lighttpd web server on port `80` to the outside world through the Raspberry Pi's port `80`.
 Since the Raspberry Pi is connected as a USB gadget, the `usb0` interface is used for the connection.

 Instruction 3 allows access to the first container, where the OpenRC system is run to start the preconfigured Lighttpd web server.
 Instruction 4 allows access to the second container, where socat is run (as per the provided slides), directing network traffic to run the `rng.sh` script on port `8080`.

+`http://raspberrypi.local` can now be used to access the first container's web server providing random numbers.

 ## Sources
 [1] https://angristan.xyz/setup-network-bridge-lxc-net/